 Tie-dying shirts with kids is one of my favorite boredom busters.
 It’s not as messy or complicated as I remember, and my children feel a sense of creativity and accomplishment.
 Grab some old t-shirts, go outside, and have a blast.
-Follow these steps to tie dye shirts with kids including 3 easy tie-dye patterns that even preschoolers and toddlers can do!
+Follow these steps to tie dye shirts with kids including 3 easy tie-dye patterns that even preschoolers can do!

 How to Tie Dye Shirts With Kids

-Plus my family has tried many tie dye patterns and methods, and these are the 3 easiest tie dye patterns for kids.
+My family has tried many tie dye patterns and methods, and these are the 3 easiest tie dye patterns for kids.

 This is the more traditional way to tie dye, but the Ice Tie Dye Method is also fun!